-How we are doing - Financial Performance
+How are we are doing? - Financial Performance

-Budget and Financial Strategy 2014/15
+Budget and Financial Strategy 2015/16

-The budget for 2014/15 was approved by the Council on the 6th February 2014 and this included the Financial Strategy.
+The budget for 2015/16 was approved by the Council on the 12th February 2015 and this included the Financial Strategy.
 The economic outlook had a direct bearing on public expenditure with the need for tight fiscal constraint to be maintained for the foreseeable future.
-The Council aim was to provide the best possible services within the resources available and this is the basis on which the Financial Strategy 2014/15 - 2018/19 was approved.
+The Council's aim was to provide the best possible services within the resources available and this is the basis on which the Financial Strategy for 2015/16 was approved.

-The recommended high level Financial Strategy to be followed the five year period was therefore to:
+The recommended high level Financial Strategy to be followed over the next five year period was therefore to:

-- freeze council tax in each year of the budget; - set a prudent, sustainable budget in line with available resources; - continue to invest in infrastructure through a sustainable capital programme financed by £20.8m loans charges per annum; - provide support to an Affordable Housing Investment Programme of up to £18.8m for the delivery of 200 units; - maximise income while keeping fees charged to service users at an affordable level; - continue to invest in business transformation and efficiency projects to deliver long term financial savings and service benefits, and, - maintain unallocated reserves of £6.3m for 2014/15 in line with the assessed risk register.
+- a freeze on council tax in each year of the budget has been reflected pending a longer term national review of Local Government funding through the Council Tax Commission which may result in changes to Local Government finance during the 5 year period; - set a prudent, sustainable budget in line with available resources; - continue to invest in infrastructure through a sustainable capital programme financed by £20.71m loans charges in 2015/16; - maximise income while keeping fees charged to service users at an affordable level; - continue to invest in corporate transformation and efficiency projects to deliver long term financial savings and service benefits; - focus on preventative revenue and capital spend; and, - maintain unallocated reserves of £6.756m for 2015/16 in line with the assessed risk register.

-2014/15 Financial Resources Available
+2015/16 Financial Resources Available

 The financial resources of the Council are categorised into Revenue and Capital Expenditure.
-Expenditure on recurring day to day costs associated with providing the Council's services (e.g. salaries) is Revenue, whereas spending on assets (e.g. school buildings) that have a useful value to the Council over multiple years is referred to as Capital.
+Expenditure on recurring day to day costs associated with providing the Council's services (e.g. salaries) is Revenue expenditure, whereas spending on assets (e.g. school buildings) that have a useful value to the Council over multiple years is referred to as Capital expenditure.
 The financing of Revenue and Capital Expenditure, in general, comes from different sources.

-Financial Position at 31 March 2015
+Financial Position at 31 March 2016

 The approved budget was subject to a number of amendments during the year, as service pressures and savings were identified, additional grant revenue income was received and budget adjustments were approved.
-The final financial outturn reports were presented to the Executive Committee on 9 June 2015.
+The final financial outturn reports were presented to the Executive Committee on 7 June 2016.